How To Cut Corrugated Roofing

 • Accurately mark the cutting area with a pen or pencil.

-• Cut along the marked line using the chosen tool, ensuring any dust is directed away from you.
+• Cut along the marked line using the chosen tool, ensuring dust is directed away from you.

 Cutting Corrugated Bitumen Roofing: